vali-ray/infinite_games/README.md

 5. Run the appropriate script, replacing values in curly brackets: `python neurons/{miner}.py --netuid 30  --wallet.name {default} --wallet.hotkey {default}`
 6. The venv should be active whenever the neurons are run.

+### Computational requirements

+Currently the requirements are minimal for a validator and depend on the model used for the miner.
+We will update this section regularly.

 ## Setting up a bittensor wallet
 A detailed explanation of how to set up a wallet can be found [here](https://docs.bittensor.com/getting-started/wallets).
 We also provide some indications [here](docs/wallet-setup.md).